History of Sino-Korean relations: Sui, Tang, Goguryeo and Balhae

 However, there was much resistance to Tang rule (fanned by Silla, which was displeased that Tang did not give it Goguryeo or Baekje's territory), and in 669, following Emperor Gaozong's order, a part of the Goguryeo people were forced to move to the region between the Yangtze River and the Huai River, as well as the regions south of the Qinling Mountains and west of Chang'an, only leaving old and weak inhabitants in the original land.
 Some people entered the service of the Tang government, such as Go Sagye and his son Gao Xianzhi (Go Seonji in Korean), the famed general who commanded the Tang forces at the Battle of Talas.

-Silla thus unified most of the Korean peninsula in 668, but the kingdom's reliance on China's Tang Dynasty had its price.
+Silla thus unified most of the Korean peninsula in 668, but the kingdom's reliance on China's Tang dynasty had its price.
 Tang set up the Protectorate General to Pacify the East, governed by Xue Rengui, but faced increasing problems ruling the former inhabitants of Goguryeo, as well as Silla's resistance to Tang's remaining presence on the Korean Peninsula.
 Silla had to forcibly resist the imposition of Chinese rule over the entire peninsula, which lead to the Silla–Tang Wars, but their own strength did not extend beyond the Taedong River.

 Later, Tang China considered Balhae as a tributary state, whereas Balhae strongly opposed such view.
 As the Emperor of China saw himself as the emperor of the entire civilized world, it was not possible for such an emperor to have equal diplomatic relations with any other regional powers, and as such all diplomatic relations in the region were construed by the Chinese as tributary regardless of the intention of those regions.

 Liao, Jin, Song and Goryeo

 During this time North China was ruled by the Khitan-led Liao dynasty followed by the Jurchen-led Jin dynasty.
-Although Liao initially attempted to maintain friendly relations with Goryeo, the Liao's destruction of Goryeo's predecessor, Balhae, let to lingering resentments within the Korean court in Kaesong.
+Although Liao initially attempted to maintain friendly relations with Goryeo, the Liao's destruction of Goryeo's predecessor, Balhae, led to lingering resentments within the Korean court in Kaesong.
 As descendants of Goguryeo, the Balhae people and the Goryeo dynasties were related.
 Taejo of Goryeo, Goryeo's first King, felt a strong familial kinship with Balhae, calling it his "relative country" and "married country", and protected the Balhae refugees following the Liao Conquest of Balhae.
 This was in stark contrast to Later Silla, which had endured a hostile relationship with Balhae.
 Taejo displayed strong animosity toward the Khitans who had destroyed Balhae.
 The Liao dynasty sent 30 envoys with 50 camels as a gift in 942, but Taejo exiled the envoys to an island and starved the camels under a bridge, in what is known as the "Manbu Bridge Incident".
 Taejo proposed to Gaozu of Later Jin that they attack the Khitans in retribution for Balhae, according to the Zizhi Tongjian.
 Furthermore, in his Ten Injunctions to his descendants, he stated that the Khitans are "savage beasts" and should be guarded against.
 Khitan conquest of Balhae resulted in Goryeo's prolonged hostility towards the Khitan Empire.